fernando-aristizabal/gVal/README.md

 - Computing statistical significance, confidence intervals, etc of a sampling of metrics.

 ## Checkpoint 4: Extending Functionality
+- Accepts vectors files (points, lines, and polygons) for candidate or benchmark maps.
+    - Handling raster/raster, vector/raster, raster/vector, or vector/vector comparison?
 - Allows for metrics to be sorted by geometries with associated parameter combinations for analysis purposes.
-- Accepts vectors files (points, lines, and polygons) for candidate or benchmark maps.
 - Multi-band raster support?
 - Multi-class categorical extension
 - Analyze contingency tables with statistics: